 2. Drawing output for every customization — not pre-generated files

 One of the clearest indicators of a poor CAD configurator is reliance on pre-generated drawings.
+For scalable manufacturing, drawing generation must be rule-driven — not file-driven.

 - Every configuration produces a valid drawing